Anshul0810/Movie_Recommendation_System_Project/README.md

 This project focuses on building a Movie Recommendation System using Machine Learning.
 The system suggests movies based on user preferences by leveraging cosine similarity and text-based feature extraction techniques.
 The process includes data collection, preprocessing, feature extraction, and model training to generate personalized recommendations.

 ## Features
-Highlight what your project does.
-For example:
-✅ Provides personalized movie recommendations
+1. Provides personalized movie recommendations
-✅ Uses TF-IDF vectorization for feature extraction
+2. Uses TF-IDF vectorization for feature extraction
-✅ Implements cosine similarity for movie matching
+3. Implements cosine similarity for movie matching
-✅ Interactive web app built with Streamlit
+4. Interactive web app built with Streamlit
-✅ Trained using ML models and deployed for real-time suggestions
+5. Trained using ML models and deployed for real-time suggestions

 ## Dataset Used
 Source: (Mention if it's from Kaggle or any other source)